JUST1TURKI/JUST1TURKI/README.md

 - 👋 Hi, I’m @JUST1TURKI
-- 👀 I’m interested in Applications Development with Flutter & Website Dev with ReactJS
+- 👀 I’m interested in Applications Development with Flutter & Data/Busniss Analysis
-- 🌱 I’m currently learning Firebase with Flutter
+- 🌱 I’m currently learning Firebase
-- 📫 How to reach me : Twitter: @_TurkiAldossari
+- 📫 How to reach me : Twitter: @_TurkiSultan

 <!---
 JUST1TURKI/JUST1TURKI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.